peterjmarko/llm-narrative-framework/ROADMAP.md

 ### Code Development

 - [ ] **Architectural Refactoring for Modularity**
+  - [ ] Apply the "Refactor for Testability" pattern (extracting complex functions to the module level for direct patching) to other orchestrators like `experiment_manager.py`.
   - [ ] Reorganize the `src/` directory into logical subdirectories (`data_preparation/`, `experimentation/`) to improve separation of concerns and navigability.
   - [ ] Mirror the new `src/` structure in the `tests/` directory to create a parallel test suite.
   - [ ] Move tests for developer utility scripts from `tests/` to a self-contained `scripts/tests/` directory.